-Select either All, Code_Only, or Symbols_Only.
-Then, select either Pc_Set or No_Pc_Set.
-Finally, enter the name of the absolute file to be appended, and press the < Return> key.
+To load ad Iditional programs • Using the comma and line, enter: P rogram L oad d A ppend Code_Only, or Symbols_Only.
+Then, select either Pc_Set or ally, enter the name of the absolute file to be appended, and press by.
 All both code and symbols are loaded.
 Code_Only only code from the absolute file is loaded.
 Symbols_Only only symbols from the absolute file are loaded.
 Pc_Set the program counter (PC) is set to the transfer address found in the absolute file.
-No_Pc_Set the program counter (PC) is not changed.
-When you append a program, it is loaded without deleting the existing program.
-The new symbols will be added in a tree with the executable file name as the root.

-Examples To append the program "module2.x" to the current program without setting the program counter:

-Program Load Append All No_Pc_Set module2

-To specify demand loading of symbols
+No_Pc_Set the program counter (PC) is not changed. • • d a program, it is loaded without deleting the existing program. s will be added in a tree with the executable file name as the root.
+Examples To append the program "module2.x" to the current program without setting the program counter: Program Load d Append All No_Pc_Set module2 To turn de mand loading of symbols on or off you load and debug programs that otherwise would not be loadable because of very large amounts of symbol information.